Is the Co-op a State-Licensed Preschool Program?

-What does the co-op parent do during class?
+What does the co-oping adult do during class?

-Our certified teachers plan the educational program each day.
-Parents work under the teacher’s direction to assist with a learning activity, art project, science experiment, or in the literacy and math centers.
-In addition, they participate in music and story time, set up for snack, and complete some light classroom cleanup at the end of the session.
+Our teachers plan the daily activities within the Creative Curriculum framework.
+Under the teacher’s direction, co-oping adults assist with facilitating learning in the interest areas through conversation, questioning, and engagement.
+In addition, they participate in large group activities, set up for snack, and complete some light classroom cleanup at the end of the session.

-How many days does each parent co-op during the year?
+How many days does a person co-op during the year?

-Parents choose their classroom workdays at the beginning of each period.
-The number of work days depends on the amount of scheduled class days and the number of children in the class.
+Adults who choose the co-op option sign up for the days they will work in the classroom at the class meetings, which are held in September, November and March.
+The exact number of co-op turns depends on the amount of scheduled class days and the number of children in the class.
 On average there is one turn every 3-4 weeks.